mkdocs/mkdocs/docs/user-guide/choosing-your-theme.md

             search: 83   # s
     ```

     All values must be numeric key codes.
-It is best to use keys which are
+It is best to use keys that are
     available on all keyboards.
 You may use <https://keycode.info/> to determine
     the key code for a given key.

-    *   __`help`__: Display a help modal which lists the keyboard shortcuts.
+    *   __`help`__: Display a help modal that lists the keyboard shortcuts.
         Default: `191` (&quest;)

     *   __`next`__: Navigate to the "next" page.
 Default: `78` (n)